secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/Active Directory Fundamentals/Active Directory Functionality.md

 ### FSMO
 - As mentioned before, there are five Flexible Single Master Operation (FSMO) roles.
-These roles can be defined as follows:

 | **Roles**                  | **Description**                                                                                                                                                                                                                                                                                                    |
 | -------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |